artefactual/archivematica/CONTRIBUTING.md

   it's okay to make your new function and its parameters camelCase to match.
   Try to use snake_case internally, however.

-You should try to write Python 2 / Python 3 compatible code where possible.
-Using `from __future__ import print_function, division, absolute_import` will
-help with this.
-Some libraries run in Python 2 and Python 3 already; this behaviour should be maintained.

 ### Documentation

 New classes and functions should generally be documented using